-This business segment as a whole suffered a drop of S\$2.2 million or 8% in its annual revenue.
-This was attributed largely to several customers not renewing their warehousing contracts with Singapore-based DNKH Logistics Pte Ltd. On the other hand, Penang-based subsidiary, City Zone Express Sdn Bhd ("CZE") continued its steady business growth in both revenue and profitability.
+This business segment experienced a negligible drop of S\$0.6 million or 3.6% in their annual revenue.
+Despite Singapore-based DNKH Logistics Pte Ltd experiencing a most painful year due to a fire incident at its Tuas premises, this segment has shown marked improvement.
+This has largely been attributed to our Penang-based subsidiary, City Zone Express Sdn Bhd ("CZE"), which has maintained its steady business growth in both revenue and profitability.